Azure/Industrial-IoT/docs/web-api/readme.md

 Specify desired application name instead of the `<application-name>` and your tenant id.
 Follow the script commands and provide additional details where needed.

-> Note: `ReplyUrl` has the following format `https://<application-name>.azurewebsites.net/`, as we are using
-> an instance of App Service to host Engineering Tool.
+> Note: `ReplyUrl` has the following format `https://<application-name>.azurewebsites.net/`, as we are using an instance of App Service to host the web api service.

 ```bash
 cd deploy/scripts